actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 Assume we want to find a values over time of a coupon bearing bond with these characteristics:
 - A face value of $400$
 - Coupon rate payment of $10$%, giving coupon payments of $40$
 - Assume increasing interest rates starting from 3% at t=1, and increasing 0.5% yearly.
 This means that if our cashflows are at t=1, t=2 we must discount it by 3% and 3.5% respectively, and so on.
+We can assume this reflects the true inflation path in the future.

 As how a normal bond payment is structured, for the $n-1$ years we will only receive cashflow of coupon payments.
 In the last cashflow at maturity $n$, we will be paid out the coupon payment along with the face value $F+c$.
 We also logically assume that these cashflows are paid at the end of the period.
 To find the present value at t=0, we can code as below: